grootpiano/easegress-assemblyscript-sdk/README.md

 ## Prerequisites

 The following assumes that a recent version of [Git](https://git-scm.com/), [Node.js](https://nodejs.org/) and its package manager [npm](https://www.npmjs.com/) are installed.
-Basic knowledge about writing and working with TypeScript modules, which is very similar, is a plus.
+Basic knowledge about writing and working with TypeScript modules, which is very similar to AssemblyScript, is a plus.

 ## Local Development